Huntington Junior College: History

+Carolyn Smith served as president and director of HJC until March 2022 when it was acquired by SensibleSchool, Inc. Frederic J. Fransen, the CEO of Certell, Inc. became president of HJC.
+Kiko Suarez was appointed Chief Academic Officer in June of that year.

 Academics

-According to the Carnegie Classification of Institutions of Higher Education, Huntington Junior College is classified as an "exclusively undergraduate two-year" associate's college.
+According to the Carnegie Classification of Institutions of Higher Education, HJC is classified as an "exclusively undergraduate two-year" associate's college.

-Huntington Junior College is accredited by The Higher Learning Commission and it is a member of the North Central Association of Colleges and Schools.
-Its Realtime Reporting associate degree Program is accredited by the Council on Approved Student Education of the National Court Reporters Association.
+HJC is accredited by the Higher Learning Commission.
 The college's Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs.